learn-co-curriculum/dsc-http-request-response-codealong/README.md

 ```

 ## Passing Parameters in GET
 In some cases, you'll need to pass parameters along with your GET requests.
-These extra parameters usually take the form of query strings added to the requested URL.
+These extra parameters usually take the the form of query strings added to the requested URL.
 To do this, we need to pass these values in the `params` parameter.
 Let's try to access information from `httpbin` with some user information.

 Note: The user information is not getting authenticated at `httpbin` so any name/password will work fine.
 This is merely for practice.